ramsdell/chase/README.md

   read_score(x, y)]
 ```

-A run of the chase produces structures assembled into a tree.
-The
+A run of Chase produces structures assembled into a tree.
+The root of
-root of the tree is labeled (0).
-A label of the form (n, p) gives the
+the tree is labeled (0).
+A label of the form (n, p) gives the node
-node number of the tree node and its parent.
-The form {r} records the
+number of the tree node and its parent.
+The form {r} records the rule
-rule used to produce this structure.
-A structure marked with ! is a
+used to produce this structure.
+A structure marked with ! is a model.
-model.
 Thus in this output, there are two paths explored, <0,1,2> and
 <0,1,3,4>, and one model found (2).

 More examples are in the tst directory.

-A graphical view of chase output is constructed by chasetree.
+A graphical view of Chase output is constructed by chasetree.

 ```
 $ chase -o cm.text cm.gl